dank-inc/one-hour-beats/README.md

 Home Page

-- add a home page with a list of active jams
+- [ ] add a home page with a list of active jams Create Jam
-  Create Jam
-- add a "Create Jam" page where anybody can create an anonymus jam
+- [*] add a "Create Jam" page where anybody can create an anonymus jam - anybody can hit the start button

 Jam View Page

-- add a "Jam View" page where people can see a timer and the challenge
+- [*] add a "Jam View" page where people can see a timer and the challenge
-  - add a "Submit Jam" where people can paste their soundcloud links etc.
+- [ ] add a "Submit Jam" where people can paste their soundcloud links etc.
+- [ ] expire jams not started in 1 day

 ### Milestone 1 - user accounts: